What is Otoplasty Surgery?

 Depending on the requirements of your surgery, it may be performed under local anesthesia at Dr. Horn’s office-based surgical facility, which allows for faster recovery times while minimizing risks of anesthesia complications.

-In the case of extensive surgery requirements and other necessary measures, your surgery will be performed under general anesthesia at our state-of-the-art facility at the Michael Horn Center for Cosmetic Surgery.
+In the case of extensive surgery requirements and other necessary measures, your surgery will be performed under general anesthesia at our state-of-the-art facility at the Michael Horn Plastic Surgery & Med Spa.
 Rest assured that during your otoplasty Boca Raton plastic surgeon Dr. Horn will always focus on your comfort, safety and delivering fantastic results.

 What Does Otoplasty Treat?

 At Horn Plastic Surgery in Boca Raton otoplasty treats various ear deformities and conditions as well as the shape, size and position of the ears.
 Otoplasty is an ideal solution for the following conditions and features: